-The dual exhibition stand design we designed had retailers talking at RBTE, giving our client the opportunity to introduce their range of payment solutions.
+The stand design we created had retailers talking at RBTE, giving our client the opportunity to introduce their range of solutions.

 This was the first time our client had exhibited at RBTE, Europe’s biggest and fastest growing annual event for retail and hospitality.
 In combination with the Retail Design and Retail Digital Signage Expos, all 3 events attracted over 15,000 visitors from all over Europe in just two days.

 Sage Pay are already well known for their ‘card not present’ technology’.
 Their aim at RBTE was to showcase their expertise in ‘card present’ technology, and rise above a competition of over 300 exhibitors.

 We set out to create a dual stand design that delegates were immediately attracted to and wanted to interact with.
 The stand was designed to enable visitors to interact with Sage Pay technology as they would in the real world.

 We split the stand into two distinct areas: a retail side with a boutique feel, and a coffee shop area.

 The stand was very open and welcoming to attract the maximum number of visitors, whilst both spaces were easily identifiable as two separate areas.

 In the coffee shop area, we looked after every detail to ensure the experience was as attractive, fun and close to reality as possible.

 The styling, the floor treatment, branded coffee cups and water, together with expert baristas armed with iPads that received drink orders, all contributed to the unique experience offered by the dual stand.